top of page

 3) IT Transition

-Ensuring your IT equipment is seamlessly relocated and recommissioned is crucial.
+This is one of the most common reasons relocations become very disruptive.
 If the wifi doesn’t work or the phone system is not fully functional, the productivity of your people will be reduced.
 This will be very frustrating for your people and could cause your relocation to become very disorganised.

 To avoid this, you should always work with an IT relocation specialist.
 While it may be tempting to think your IT team can handle this, an internally managed IT relocation is a huge risk.
 It may be simple in theory, but there are often issues that require troubleshooting.
 An experienced specialist used to working under pressure will be much better placed to deal with these issues.